 Hong Kong Economic and Trade Office in Guangdong

 Phone: + 86 20 3891 1220 Ext.
 608

 Fax: +86 20 3877 0466

 Hong Kong Economic and Trade Office in Chengdu

 Phone: + 86 28 8676 8301 Ext.
 330

 Further information on assistance services for Hong Kong residents who are travelling or staying in the mainland can be downloaded as a brochure through the following link.

 Consular protection and services are important safety measures for Hong Kong residents outside of Chinese territory.
-Here you can learn about the scope of consular protection, the specific services and assistance provided, what cannot be provided, what to do in unexpected circumstances, how to find a Chinese embassy or consular mission in your host country, points to remember and where to obtain further information.
+On this webpage, Hong Kong residents can learn about the scope of consular protection, the specific services and assistance provided, what cannot be provided, what to do in unexpected circumstances, how to find a Chinese embassy or consular mission in the host country, points to remember and where to obtain further information.

 Consular protection is the act of diplomatic or consular organs or officers in protecting the national interests and legitimate rights of citizens or legal persons in another country within the limits permitted by international law.
 When the legitimate rights and interests of a Chinese citizen or legal person are illegally violated in another country, the Chinese diplomatic or consular mission there will, in accordance with customary international law principles, relevant international conventions, bilateral treaties or agreements and the relevant laws of China and the other country, reflect the citizen or legal person's request and urge the related authorities of the other country to handle the issue in a fair, friendly and proper way.